fairDataSociety/bee-factory/README.md

+# :warning: This repository is archived.
+Use [FDP Play](https://github.com/fairDataSociety/fdp-play/) instead.

 # Bee Factory
 This project builds up a test environment with Bee clients and with a test blockchain.
 The created environment is runnable on local machine as well.